• It’s Now or Never Sale – Ends Nov 29th!

 4. Keep Your New Glasses Clean

-We might now have the energy for that but keeping your glasses clean is a good way to adjust to new glasses.
+We might now have the energy for that but keeping your glasses clean is a good way to adjust to new eyeglasses.
 We know in some situations: "New glasses make me dizzy" but did you know that dirty lenses are a major cause of dizziness?
 Keep a microfiber cloth with you and a lens spray, you never know when you might use them.
 Be careful not to use a paper towel, they can create scratches on your lenses.
 Taking care of your glasses and knowing the do's and don'ts of prescription glasses are crucial to guarantee a smooth transition into your new pair.

 5. Protect Your New Glasses